apache/druid/docs/ingestion/native-batch-input-source.md

 ...
 ```

-For the Combining input source to read data correctly, set the value of `maxNumConcurrentSubTasks` in `tuningConfig` as follows:
+The [secondary partitioning method](native-batch.md#partitionsspec) determines the requisite number of concurrent worker tasks that run in parallel to complete ingestion with the Combining input source.
+Set this value in `maxNumConcurrentSubTasks` in `tuningConfig` based on the secondary partitioning method:
-- more or equal to 1 for `range` or `single_dim` types
+- `range` or `single_dim` partitioning: greater than or equal to 1
-- more or equal to 2 for `hashed` or `dynamic` types
+- `hashed` or `dynamic` partitioning: greater than or equal to 2

 For more information on the `maxNumConcurrentSubTasks` field, see [Implementation considerations](native-batch.md#implementation-considerations).